-[This is the first released version of the library GPL.
-It is numbered 2 because it goes with version 2 of the ordinary GPL.]
+[This is the first released version of the Lesser GPL.
+It also counts-as the successor of the GNU Library Public License, version 2, hence the version number 2.1.]

 Preamble

 The licenses for most software are designed to take away your freedom to share and change it.
 By contrast, the GNU General Public Licenses are intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.